In 2022, tuition for full-time students at William Jewell College was $18,360 a year.

 Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
 Many students find the actual cost of college is a lot less than the total tuition after grants, scholarships, and tuition discounts are applied.
 And, student loans can make theprice of collegefeel more doable until you've finishing school and found a job.

-William Jewell College is a private, nonprofit institution, so it has the same tuition for residents of Missouri as it does for residents from other states.
+William Jewell College is a private, nonprofit institution, so it has the same tuition for students from Missouri as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at William Jewell College is $9,860 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $8,118.
+Room and board at William Jewell College is $10,130 a year.
+This includes the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat in the William Jewell College's on-campus cafeterias and dining facilities.
+Students who live off campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+The cost of a mean plan, or board-only, is $8,118.